nesi/support-docs/docs/Scientific_Computing/Profiling_and_Debugging/Profiler:_ARM_MAP.md

 ![MAP\_profile\_python.PNG](https://support.nesi.org.nz/hc/article_attachments/360002074056/MAP_profile_python.PNG)

-In the profile menu we need to specify the *executable/application* (in this case `python`{.highlighter-rouge}), the arguments (here `scatter.py`{.highlighter-rouge} and any additional options and arguments if necessary).
+In the profile menu we need to specify the *executable/application* (in this case `python`), the arguments (here `scatter.py` and any additional options and arguments if necessary).
 Select the working directory, number of MPI processes, and OpenMP threads.
-Furthermore, the "submit to queue" parameter needs to be checked, for example the `--hint=nomultithread`{.highlighter-rouge} can be specified there.
+Furthermore, the "submit to queue" parameter needs to be checked, for example the `--hint=nomultithread` can be specified there.
 In the environment Variables block, e.g. modules could be loaded or variables defined.

 After *submit*ting, MAP will wait until the job is allocated, connect to the processes, run the program, gather all the data and present the